 Economic considerations of tariffs

 While tariffs are designed to promote domestic industry and generate government revenues, questions revolve around the full economic consequences.
-Will new trade policies benefit or hinder economic growth?
+Will today’s trade policies benefit or hinder economic growth?
 Will they prove to be inflationary?
 What industries are most susceptible?

 Economic growth